 While cultural differences influence the type of foods new mothers consume after childbirth, here is a colour scheme of food groups that can help you plan your postnatal diet for speedy recuperation.

 Colour Coding Your Post Pregnancy Diet

 Lean red meat provides the body with protein, alongside a wide variety of other nutrients such as iodine, zinc, vitamins and fatty acids.
 Lean cuts of pork and beef are particularly good sources of iron, zinc and vitamin B12 for postnatal meals.
 Iron deficiency can result from blood loss and poor diet.
 When the iron level drops, anaemia can develop and postpartum mothers may feel tired and thus lacking in energy.
 Red meat is the best source of iron.

 Plant-based proteins found in legumes such as lentils, peas and groundnuts are also commonly eaten to boost general health.
 Chinese confinement food practices would also include red dates and wolfberries to help restore the vitality of the mothers.

 Salmon fish is an essential source of omega-3 and -6 fatty acids and boosts the overall nutrition of new mothers.
 These essential fatty acids are required to improve immunity.
-Carrots, with its beta-carotene potential are also one root vegetable that you would not want to miss.
+Carrots, with their beta-carotene potential, are also one root vegetable that you would not want to miss.
 It provides a good source of Vitamin A and Vitamin C.